tmraff/rooted-notes/about.md

 # Talk to me

 Rooted Notes doesn’t use a public comment system.
-If you'd like to share your thoughts, you’re welcome to email me at {email address}.
+If you'd like to share your thoughts, you’re welcome to email me at tristan.rafferty@proton.me.

 # Support Rooted Notes